scenic-views/scenic/README.md

 at least one unique index that covers all rows.
 You can add or update indexes for materialized views using table migration methods (e.g. `add_index table_name`) and these will be automatically re-applied when views are updated.

+The `cascade` option is to refresh materialized views that depend on other materialized views.
+For example, say you have materialized view A, which selects data from materialized view B. To get the most up to date information in view A you would need to refresh view B first, then right after refresh view A. If you would like this cascading refresh of materialized views, set `cascade: true` when you refresh your materialized view.

 ## I don't need this view anymore.
 Make it go away.